 The Tarentaise is home to some of the world’s biggest ski resorts, but transfer time can be a deal-breaker — especially if you’re travelling with kids, you’re prone to travel sickness or you just want to maximise slope time.

-The good news is, the La Plagne transfer time to La Plagne from Geneva and Chambéry is much shorter than many nearby areas.
-See the comparison table below for transfers to other major Tarentaise resorts.
+The good news is, the transfer time to La Plagne from Geneva and Chambéry is shorter than many nearby areas.
+See the comparison tables below for transfers to other major Tarentaise resorts.

 Affiliations: La Plagne 360 works with trusted, industry-leading suppliers to bring you the best services for your trip.
 If you click on these links, we may earn a small commission at no extra cost to you.
 In most cases, you’ll also benefit from a better deal.
 We only feature products and services we’ve used and genuinely recommend.